 In reality, most voice projects don’t invest the time and money needed for these collections before picking a type of recognition and specifying the intent to be recognized to start a conversation.
-We use our expert linguistic knowledge to script training utterances that the assistant is supposed to cover derived from the user persona and the use cases.
-We need to make sure we train the most probable and natural choices of lexicon, syntax, and register of the users in the right language and conversational context.
+Usually, we use our expert linguistic knowledge to script training utterances that the assistant is supposed to cover derived from the user persona and the use cases.
+We need to make sure we train the most probable and natural choices of lexicon, syntax, and register of the respective users in the target language and conversational context.

-We make our training data selection considering the type of recognition.
-While ML (machine learning) approaches mostly depend on the quantity of data, rule-based approaches makes us choose the most prominent structures to teach the machine.
+We select our training data based on the type of recognition.
+While ML (machine learning) approaches mostly depend on the quantity of data, rule-based approaches would make us choose the most prominent structures to teach the machine.